 MEDTECS - SAFEGUARDING EVERY TOMORROW

 Coveralls are loose-fitting garments that cover the whole body except for the head, hands, and feet.
-Coveralls are commonly made from high-density polyethylene (HDPE) formed into a non-woven fabric that allows heat and sweat to leave the suit while preventing liquids and aerosols from entering it.
+Coveralls are commonly made of non-woven fabric that allows heat and sweat to leave the suit while preventing liquids and aerosols from entering it.

 The interfaces on the suit, including the zipper, cuffs, and the edge of the hood or collar, are made liquid-tight to prevent leakage.
 Cuffs, hood and collar interfaces can be elastic or liquid-tight seals.
 In addition, the zipper area can have fabric flaps that cover them or be specially made as liquid-tight zipper assemblies.